davebenson/doom4-walkthrough/README.md

 # Mission 0:  Pre-UAC

-At the beginning of the game, you wake up chained to an operating table.
+At the beginning of the game, you wake up chained to a stone table.
 As you break out of your bonds, four demons surround you, your first encounter with THE POSSESSED.

 Before you have control, you kill one by hand, and grab a pistol.